 VolkerFitzpatrick is one of the UK’s leading engineering and construction companies, providing specialist building, rail, civil engineering and industry focussed skills to a range of market sectors including commercial, industrial, education, rail, aviation, waste and energy through its six different businesses in the UK.
 In particular, the Rail Division covers the development and maintenance of rail depots and infrastructure.
 LetsBuild’s product GenieBelt was used in the West Anglia Main Line (WAML) Capacity Improvement Project.

-The WAML project is part of Network Rail’s Lee Valley Rail Programme to deliver £170m of improvements across the Upper Lee Valley from 2017 to 2019.
-VolkerFitzpatrick, as principal contractor is building 5.5km of new track which will reduce congestion for passengers and support regeneration across the Upper Lee Valley area.
+The WAML project was part of Network Rail’s Lee Valley Rail Programme to deliver £170m of improvements across the Upper Lee Valley from 2017 to 2019.
+VolkerFitzpatrick, as principal contractor was building 5.5km of new track which will reduce congestion for passengers and support regeneration across the Upper Lee Valley area.

-Throughout the project multiple teams undertake large volumes of work in time-controlled periods.
-Work is done on the weekends because there is a requirement to keep the areas operational during peak time periods.
+Throughout the project multiple teams undertook large volumes of work in time-controlled periods.
+Work was done on the weekends because there was a requirement to keep the areas operational during peak time periods.

 Multiple applications, scattered information and laborious processes

-Before implementing LetsBuild’s GenieBelt product, progress reports, key milestones and/or problems arisen on the project were communicated using a combination of hour-by-hour programmes, text messages, WhatsApp groups, emails, formal reports, Excel forms, and phone calls.
+This was an everyday problem for Matt Ghinn, Project Director at VolkerFitzpatrick.
+Before implementing GenieBelt, progress reports, key milestones and/or problems arisen on the project were communicated using a combination of hour-by-hour programmes, text messages, WhatsApp groups, emails, formal reports, Excel forms, and phone calls.

 “The teams on site were already reporting through WhatsApp messages and emails.
 They were handwriting answers as well.
 We just told them to do it in one platform.
 And they just picked it up,” says Matt Ghinn, Project Director at VolkerFitzpatrick.